mvolkmann/blog/src/migrating-from-react-to-htmx.md

 I feel more productive when using htmx.

-I encourage you to give htmx a try in the next web app you create and judge for yourself whether it simplifies development and makes you more productive.
+I encourage you to give htmx a try in the next web app you create and judge for yourself whether it simplifies web development and makes you more productive.